yourwelcomematt/matt-obsidian-vault/Photography/Film Scanning.md

 		- https://www.reddit.com/r/fujifilm/comments/15kffp3/experience_on_ttartisan_40mm_macro_for_dslr/
 		- https://www.youtube.com/watch?v=QjRsoiNGF4A
 		- Corner sharpness is a lot better than the 7Artisans lens
-		- Apparently there can be issues with internal reflections causing a loss of contrast (see Micael Widell's video), although this may not be an issue with film scanning as light is only coming directly into the lens and not from off angles
+		- Apparently there can be issues with internal reflections causing a loss of contrast (see Micael Widell's video), although this may not be an issue with film scanning as light is only coming directly into the lens and not from off-angles
 		- https://www.youtube.com/watch?v=82_Qw_rzDJw
 	- 7Artisans 60mm f2.8 v2
 		- 1:1 magnification